2025 Southwest United States measles outbreak: New Mexico

 New Mexico health officials began checking residents for measles on February 3.
 On March 6, an unvaccinated adult in Lea County died and was later revealed to have contracted measles prior to his death.

 Oklahoma

 The first two cases linked to the outbreak were identified in Oklahoma on March 11.

 Kansas

 By March 28, 23 cases had been confirmed in Kansas; 21 of the cases were in children, and 20 of the total cases were in unvaccinated individuals.
 Genetic analyses suggest they were related to the Texas outbreak, but the exact exposure is not known.

 Chihuahua

 The Mexican state of Chihuahua, where the vaccination rate is at 75%, identified 15 cases of measles in Cuauhtémoc and one in Namiquipa on March 12.
-The outbreak has been concentrated in a Mennonite community whose members regularly travel to Texas to visit family and carry out business.
-There were also 25 cases of whooping cough (pertussis) discovered.
+The outbreak was concentrated in a Mennonite community whose members regularly travel to Texas to visit family and carry out business.

+Chihuahua health officials traced their first case to an 8-year-old Mennonite child who visited family in Seminole, Texas, a city in Gaines County.
+The child became sick and then spread the virus at school.
+As of August 19, 2025, the day after Texas declared their outbreak over, the outbreak in Chihuahua stood at 3,872 confirmed cases and 13 deaths.

+Other outbreaks

+In 2025, the CDC confirmed 2,255 measles cases across 44 states and nearly 50 separate outbreaks.
+On January 5, 2026, three additional cases were reported in Platte County, Nebraska, bringing the total number of cases in the state to four, all within the same household.
+Three cases were also reported in Buncombe County, North Carolina, on January 6 during an ongoing outbreak.
+The health department traced the outbreak to a Mission Health emergency room in Asheville.
+Following a surge in cases, there were 310 cases in North Carolina alone as of January 12.
+Nearby, there were 434 cases in South Carolina, including 409 people in quarantine, as of January 15.
+The state health department renewed efforts to bring both the MMR vaccine to residents using mobile clinics.
+In total, the CDC reported 416 new cases across 14 states in January.